elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 tinytex::install_tinytex()
 tinytex:::install_yihui_pkgs()
 ```

-# Introduction
 ## Example Dataset 📊

 Throughout this tutorial, we will be using a sample dataset called "Wisconsin breast cancer data."
 Please make sure to download this dataset and save it in a location accessible to your R environment.
-You can download the dataset from [this link]((https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).
+You can download the dataset from [this link](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).
 The first usage of this data was described in @Streetetal1993.

+# Introduction
+Quarto uses a two-step workflow to render documents.
+First, the .qmd file is sent to knitr (https://yihui.org/knitr/), which executes the code chunks and generates a markdown (.md) document with code and output.
+Then, pandoc (https://pandoc.org) processes the markdown file to create the final output file.
+This flexible process allows for a wide range of output formats.

+ADD FIGURE

+## Let's Get Started!

+Let's set up our environment and create a basic Quarto document.

+### Creating a Basic Quarto Document

+To begin working with your own .qmd file, simply navigate to the menu bar and choose **File > New File > Quarto Document...** This action will trigger RStudio to open a wizard, which assists in automatically filling your file with helpful content that serves as a reminder of the fundamental functionalities of Quarto.

+In the subsequent sections, we will delve deeper into the three main elements of a Quarto document: the markdown text, the code chunks, and the YAML header.

 # The header yaml